-FINANCIAL EDUCATION AND AFFORDABLE SMALL-DOLLAR FINANCIAL PRODUCTS FOR UNDERSERVED AND UNBANKED INDIVIDUALS
+FINANCIAL EDUCATION AND AFFORDABLE SMALL-DOLLAR FINANCIAL PRODUCTS FOR UNDERSERVED AND UNBANKED

-- To expand the availability of affordable small-dollar products for consumers, it is important to identify barriers to their use, including regulatory and statutory obstacles that may discourage development of these products.
+- To expand the availability of affordable products for consumers, it is important to identify barriers to their use, including regulatory and statutory obstacles that may discourage development of these products.
 Solutions should be made on an interagency basis.

 - ICBA supports effective and voluntary financial education.
-Increasing financial literacy protects consumers, fosters financial stability and benefits individuals, communities, and our nation as a whole.
+Increasing financial literacy protects consumers, fosters financial stability and benefits individuals, underserved communities, and our nation as a whole.

-Affordable Small-Dollar Products.
-Many community banks offer many affordable small-dollar loan and deposit products and services to their customers.
+Affordable Products.
+Many community banks offer various affordable loan and deposit products and services to their customers.
 ICBA welcomes opportunities to expand ways to serve new, existing and potential customers, but guidelines must be simple, easily understood by bankers and examiners and flexible enough to allow individual community banks to adapt them to their own market and operations.
 Overly proscriptive requirements could add to burdens and costs and have the unintended consequence of discouraging these types of products.
 Caps on Interest and Fees.
 Consumer regulations have traditionally focused on disclosure of terms, not outright ceilings or limits on interest and fees.
 This approach gives consumers the information they need to make informed decisions about whether a product meets their needs.
 Disclosures are most effective when consumers have the requisite knowledge to understand their choices.

 Financial Literacy.
 Managing money wisely and making effective financial decisions is critical to excelling in life and enjoying a secure financial future.
 Moreover, millions of Americans do not have a relationship with a depository institution because they do not understand the system.
-Community banks engage in a wide range of financial education efforts, many in conjunction with local schools and civic groups and promote financial literacy education and forges government, nonprofit and private-sector partnerships to bring more financial literacy programs and resources to community banks and their communities.
+Community banks engage in a wide range of financial education efforts, many in conjunction with local schools and civic groups and promote financial literacy programs for all consumers, especially those programs that help the underserved, disadvantaged and emerging markets.
 ICBA also informs the media and the public about what community banks are doing to promote financial education and help people better understand their financial choices.
 Whether showing students how to manage credit responsibly, helping a family understand the home buying process or teaching foreign-born residents the benefits of having a checking account, financial literacy programs build a stronger future for all.